For a better viewing experience please check out our live documentation site at kops.sigs.k8s.io.

 kubectl for clusters.

-kops helps you create, destroy, upgrade and maintain production-grade, highly
+kops will not only help you create, destroy, upgrade and maintain production-grade, highly

 Can I see it in action? ¶